-The Chen Taijiquan skill covers both external movement and internal training and is characterised by its unique spiral energy used to ‘throw’ an opponent away.
-To become good at Chen Taijiquan takes practice and must include push hands (Tui Shou) training.
+The Chen Taijiquan skill covers both external movement and internal training and has a unique spiral energy used to ‘throw’ an opponent away.
+To become good at Chen Taijiquan takes practice and correct understanding of the principles of the art.
 However, the benefits you get from the practice make the effort well worthwhile.

 History of Chen Tai Chi Chuan

 In 16th century China there lived a man called Chen Wang Ting whose martial arts skill was such that it is said that he single handedly defeated one thousand bandits.
 He was of the ninth generation of the Chen Family, from Chenjiagou (Chen Village), Henan Province.
 After an adventurous life as a warrior, he returned to his village to develop his martial skills.
 Combining movements from Qi Jigaung’s Long Fist and Daoist breathing techniques he created five forms of Taijiquan (Tai Chi) and Pao Chui (Cannon Fist).
-He is said to be the creator of the original Taijiquan.
+History says that he is the creator of the original Taijiquan.

-After five generations, Chen Taijiquan was passed to Chen Changxing.
+After five generations, Chen Taijiquan passed onto Chen Changxing.
 He taught Yang Luchan who later went on to create Yang Style Taijiquan.
-Later this developed into the other styles of Wu, Woo and Sun.
+Subsequently this developed into the other styles of Wu, Woo and Sun.
 Together with Chen, these comprise today’s five major styles of Taijiquan skill.

 Grandmaster Chen Xiao Wang and Grandmaster Michael Tse

-Much of today’s Chen teachings can be attributed to Grandmaster Chen Fake.
+Much of today’s Chen teachings comes from Grandmaster Chen Fake.
 He was responsible for spreading his family’s skill and his exploits are now legendary.
 In 1957 Chen Fake died and today the head of the Chen skill is Grandmaster Chen Xiao Wang, the grandson of Chen Fake.
 Grandmaster Chen Xiao Wang is one of the most famous Taiji masters living today.
-He began studying his family’s skill when he was just eight years old his Taiji skill and depth of knowledge is truly remarkable.
+He began studying his family’s skill when he was just eight years old and his Taiji skill and depth of knowledge is truly remarkable.